embroidery-space/xsp-specs/ursa/oxs.md

 - `stitchesperinch`: number - Specifies the number of stitches per inch of cloth/fabric.
 - `stitchesperinch_y`: number - Same as `stitchesperinch`, but for vertical axis.
   Can be used for non-square cloth/fabric.
-  If not specified, the value from `stitchesperinch` should be used.
+  If not specified, the value from `stitchesperinch` can be used.
 - `palettecount`: integer - The number of palette colors other than cloth/fabric.

-All of these attributes are optional.
+All of these attributes are OPTIONAL.
-However, we recommend that you specify at least `oxsversion` for consistency, and `chartwidth` and `chartheight` for correct display.
+However, it is RECOMMENDED that you specify at least `oxsversion` for consistency, and `chartwidth` and `chartheight` for correct display.

-If some of the attributes are not specified but are required by a particular software, they should be replaced by the default value of that software.
+If some of the attributes are not specified but are required by a particular software, they can be replaced by the default value of that software.

 ```xml
 <properties